-Dallas Tanner, the Chief Investment Officer who co-founded Invitation Homes in 2012 and has grown it to be the landlord for more than 80,000 rental homes across the US, shares with us the future of rental homes.
+Dallas Tanner, the Chief Executive Officer who co-founded Invitation Homes in 2012 and has grown it to be the landlord for more than 80,000 rental homes across the US, shares with us the future of rental homes.

 Invitation Homes strategically focused on the best, supply-constrained neighborhoods in high-growth markets, where household formation has grown 90% faster than the national average.
 While building the business, Invitation Homes took advantage of the opportunity to buy homes below replacement cost.
 They have since invested in operations that allow them to build brand new homes and rent them out for a reasonable return.
 Many of the initial maintenance and service challenges have been resolved, and Invitation feels confident that annual maintenance will be in the high $2,000s per year per home, with lower expenses in the drier markets.
 Property taxes eat up half of the expenses.